thomsaunders/one-click-hugo-cms/site/content/products.md

 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffeess lovers who want to learn about their java’s origin and support the farmers that grew it.
+  Kaldi is the ultimate spot for coffeess lovers who want to jmghkikutiikklearn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg